TomographicImaging/CIL/docs/source/introduction.rst

 * :math:`\alpha` is the regularisation parameter
 * :math:`L` is a regularisation operator

 The first term measures the fidelity of the solution to the data.
-The second term meausures the fidelity to the prior knowledge we have imposed on the system, operator :math:`L`.
+The second term measures the fidelity to the prior knowledge we have imposed on the system, operator :math:`L`.

 This can be re-written equivalently in the block matrix form: